-Creative Memories filed for bankruptcy earlier in the year, and here in Australia the company is no longer trading.
-You may have also heard that Creative Memories demonstrator network has been taken over by Close to my Heart.
+Creative Memories filed for bankruptcy in 2013, and here in Australia the company is no longer trading.
+The Creative Memories demonstrator network has been taken over by Close to my Heart.

 The future is uncertain for all of Creative Memories products, let alone their digital scrapbooking offerings.

 But what about your Storybooks?

 I've you've been using Storybook Creator, you will know that there's been a few changes over the past couple of years, and as of today you can no longer print your books through Creative Memories.

 The Storybook Creator software was licensed to Creative Memories so there's the software was re-released by Panstoria.

 If you have access to your existing software, I would strongly recommend you use the File - Save as feature to save all of your pages as JPG files so that you are able to print them using other photobook systems, such as Shutterfly's digi scrap style.